Elements makes you productive creating great apps and software projects.

 No matter what language you choose, you have full access to the Cocoa class libraries, from Foundation up to AppKit/UIKit and all the frameworks Apple provides.
 And you can seamlessly reuse any existing Cocoa libraries out there – from third parties to open source, simply by importing their headers.

 “Toffee” is our platform of choice for native apps for the Apple platform, including iOS, macOS and tvOS.

 Since we started Elements with just a single language (Oxygene) and a single platform (.NET) back in 2004, users have begged us to add support for creating CPU-native Windows executables, as well.
-Island offers that, and adds native Linux to the mix, as well.
+Island offers that, and adds native Linux and Android NDK support to the mix, as well.

 Island also comes with its own minimal RTL and basic class library that gives you an object system, native String and collection types, and more.

 “Island” is our platform of choice for creating small Windows and Linux utilities and server apps, and to implement highly-efficient bits of code to be embedded in .NET based Windows apps.